Kellegram/kellmonad/README.md

 ## Config location
-In my setup, my .xmobarrc is located in ~/.xmobarrc and xmonad.hs is located in ~/.xmonad/xmonad.hs
+In my setup, my .xmobarrc is located in ~/.xmobarrc, xmonad.hs is located in ~/.xmonad/xmonad.hs and alacritty.yml is in .config/alacritty/alacritty.yml